Disney Plus: Public US preorders kick off with less than two months before Nov. 12 launch

 Originally published Aug.
 27, 2018, and updated as new information is revealed.

-Discuss: Disney Plus: Launch dates, prices, preorders, movies and shows to expect
+Discuss: Disney Plus: Launch dates, prices, preorder deals, movies and shows to expect

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.